bcmichael/RNMR-Docs/docs/command/full_command.md

 Category: Acquisition

-Format: D dly msec
+Format: `D` dly msec

 Defaults: 1 current

 Prerequisites: Pulse program loaded (LOAD); RNMR only

 Description:
-D sets the length of a pulse program delay time in milliseconds.
+`D` sets the length of a pulse program delay time in milliseconds.
 Pulse program delays are specified in the PP source code by DLY statements and assigned default values by DEF statements.
 Upon loading a pulse program with the RNMR command `EX`, these delays are initialized with any default values that were declared in the source code.
-To modify or check the current value of a delay, the RNMR command "D" may be entered whenever a pulse program is loaded; the acquisition need not be stopped to use this command.
-The first parameter of the D command, "dly", specifies which delay is to be modified.
+To modify or check the current value of a delay, the RNMR command `D` may be entered whenever a pulse program is loaded; the acquisition need not be stopped to use this command.
+The first parameter of the `D` command, "dly", specifies which delay is to be modified.
 If "dly" is omitted, RNMR will prompt for its value with a default of 1.
 The legal values for "dly" are integers from 1 to 16.
 While the pulse programmer supports 32 delays, only the first 16 can be set from RNMR; delays 17 through 32 may be used internally in a pulse program but are not accessible to RNMR.